herambchaudhari4121/geomoose-website/source/quickstart.rst

 The developer quickstart can be found on `GitHub pages. <https://geomoose.github.io/gm3/quickstart.html>`_ This version is kept up to date with the latest development version of GeoMoose.

-Find more docmentation and the developer documentation on our `Github Repository. <https://github.com/geomoose/gm3>`_
+Find more documentation and the developer documentation on our `GitHub Repository. <https://github.com/geomoose/gm3>`_